 Notice that the thicker side (last pic) of the salmon is slightly pinker than the other, thinner side.
 The thin side got well past 145.
 The other end near the darker side of the plank reached 140-145 as well, but the thick portion in the center was around 125 finish temp.
 This was perfect, as I could give the “safer” salmon to my wife and child, while I ate the nicely medium cooked fish.
 Again, New Zealand King is the way to go, as it’s delicious even when well-done.

 And that’s how it’s done.
 For a fast, easy side dish, we like to chop various vegetables and oven roast them (tossed in olive oil, salt, and pepper, of course) at 400 degrees.
 I shouldn’t have to tell you this, but line the cooking sheet in heavy duty aluminum foil for easy cleanup.
 I don’t know how long to cook the veggies for, but with most of them I look for the edges to start getting brown.
 I like my sweet potatoes in particular to end up nice and caramelized.
 For this meal, it was (pre-chopped, so much easier) butternut squash.
 And we threw some spinach in a bowl and called it a salad.

 I estimate that the full cost of everything used, including portion costs of charcoal, olive oil, spinach, and spices, was probably around $25-$30.
-We fed 2 adults, a child, and had leftovers, so you likely come in around $9-$10 per serving with this entire meal.
+We fed 2 adults, a child, and had leftovers, so you likely come in around $9-$10 per person with this entire meal.
 You can go cheaper, but for value (quality/cost), this meal is probably #1 on my list.

 - Hickory plank (I’d also recommend alder or pecan if you can find them)